ruixing76/alta2023/_pages/program/keynotes.md

 <!-- The following speakers have graciously agreed to give keynotes at ALTA 2023. -->

-The keynote speakers for ALTA 2023 will be announced soon.
+We will be announcing the details for the keynote speakers of ALTA 2023 shortly.

 <!-- ## Speaker: Mona Diab